 Lapicida’s incredibly durable porcelain parquet comes in two classic collections, ‘Versailles’ and ‘Parquet’.
 Together they offer two different designs in a wide range of natural timber colours, from a pale, limed oak to a dark antique.
 Supplied in large tiles, they are easy to install and a very clever way to get an authentic look at a fraction of the cost of the real thing.

 Antique English Reclaimed Hungarian Point works for both contemporary and traditional interior design styles.
 This sandstone floor is available with a sawn edge to give a modern, clearly defined line. £395/M² +VAT.

 Silk Georgette Large Hungarian Point (featured above left) is a stunning beige and cream vein-cut marble that creates real drama.
-It is also available as a smaller tile for a denser repeat pattern for smaller areas. £195/M² +VAT.
+It is also available as a smaller tile for a denser repeat pattern for smaller areas.
+Also available in small and bronze large and small. £195/M² +VAT.

 Nero Parquet is a black limestone with a distressed finish that can be used to give a distinctive pattern for contemporary and also traditional interiors and exteriors. £120/M² +VAT.

 Parquet Khaki (featured above centre) is a square wood-effect porcelain tile that takes its inspiration from traditional Swiss chalets.
 Hard-wearing and easy to maintain it has a cooling brown hue.
 Also available in buff, grey and brown. £69/M² +VAT.